 The Constellations Project

-The Constellations Project honors the lives of LGBTQ+ Elders through painted portraits and storytelling using audio recordings.
+The Constellations Project honors the lives of LGBTQIA2S Elders through painted portraits and storytelling using audio recordings.
 The elders engage in a four-week oral history recording and portrait painting capturing their life reflections.
-After the four weeks, queer youth are presented with the documented stories of the elders and create an artwork based on an element from the story that brings them hope for their own future.
-The project will create an entrance point for dialogue on intergenerational community and care.
-The portraits, youth artworks, and audio are exhibited together periodically.
+After the four weeks, Queer youth are presented with the documented stories of the elders and create an artwork based on an element from the story that brings them hope for their own future.
+The project creates an entrance point for dialogue on intergenerational community and care.
+The portraits, youth artworks, and audio are exhibited together periodically celebrating both generations and allowing opportunities for connection.

 Press